bgrins/videoconverter.js/README.md

 ## Can I Use It?

 Sure, as long as you follow any relevant [FFmpeg license](http://www.ffmpeg.org/legal.html) terms.
+You can also read a copy of the [LICENSE](LICENSE) file - the [ffmpeg.js](ffmpeg_build/ffmpeg.js) file is built under the LGPL terms described on the FFmpeg site above.

 The usage instructions are still in development.
 See the [test/](test/index.html) directory for a very basic usage example.
 We are working on bringing a more robust sample app into the repository.